You are not logged in KTH, so we cannot customize the content.

 Challenge-Driven Education (CDE) is an evolving learning approach that is implemented somewhat differently in different contexts.
 It is a project-based approach where students are learning by developing solutions, interventions, or deeper understanding of societal challenges related to sustainable development.
 The challenges, that constitutes the targets for the projects and the context for the learning, are commonly identified and explored in close collaboration with some external stakeholders, it can be industry, public sector, civil society, or a mix.

-The objective with CDE is to create conditions for active, experiential, inter- and transdisciplinary learning where students’, in addition to applying and deepening disciplinary knowledge and professional skills, get opportunities to develop key sustainability competencies.
-CDE can also enable transformative learning where students can question and change their own and others' ways of seeing and thinking about the world, and take action for transformative change.
+The purpose of CDE is to create conditions for active, experiential, inter- and transdisciplinary learning where students’, in addition to applying and deepening disciplinary knowledge and professional skills, get opportunities to develop key sustainability competencies.
+CDE can also enable transformative learning where students can question and change their own and others' ways of seeing and thinking about the society and the world, and take action for transformative change.
 CDE has potential to have actual impact on the sustainable development and transformation of society, through mutual learning and innovation-capacity building, innovations emerging from the student projects, and by empowering students in becoming sustainability change agents.

-The teacher training LH233V has been developed and is run in collaboration with the KTH Global Development Hub (GDH), which is a partnership between KTH and universities in Botswana, Kenya, Rwanda, South Africa, and Tanzania.
-The partnership concerns mutual capacity building for the Sustainable Development Goals in the UN’s 2030 Agenda, and is based on joint activities on challenge-driven education, innovation, and research.
-Through a student mobility program and online collaborative opportunities, our students can come together either physically or virtually at KTH or at any of the partner universities, and there collaborate with various external stakeholders in projects that are addressing local challenges related to the SDGs.
+The teacher training LH233V has been developed and is run in collaboration with the KTH Global Development Hub (GDH), where KTH in close partnership with universities in sub-Saharan Africa, through challenge-driven education, innovation, and research, engage in mutual capacity building and interventions that address UN's Sustainable Development Goals.
+Through a mobility program and online collaborative opportunities, our students can come together either physically or virtually at KTH or at any of the partner universities, to collaborate with various external stakeholders in projects that are addressing local challenges related to the SDGs.

 Overview of all courses in Teaching and Learning in Higher Education